CWolfs/MissionControl/docs/encounter-rulesets.md

 ## Summary

-It's worth reviewing the code of the mod to see what already happens for the default encounter rulesets, especially looking at the `EncounterRules.cs` class to see what the mod already provides for you to use (e.g. it contains properties that link to the encounter object in the Unity game scene you can use).
+It's worth reviewing the code of this mod to see what already happens for the default encounter rulesets, especially looking at the `EncounterRules.cs` class to see what the mod already provides for you to use (e.g. it contains properties that link to the encounter object in the Unity game scene you can use).